xmtp/docs-xmtp-org/docs/pages/protocol/xmtp-versions.md

 ## XMTP V2

 XMTP V2 supports one-to-one chat.
-One-to-one chat will eventually be available throught XMTP V3 and be built on MLS.
+One-to-one chat will eventually be available through XMTP V3 and be built on MLS.

 The following XMTP SDKs support V2: